Is talking during a Thai Massage session good or bad?

 ===> Don’t decide what is right for your clients.
 Let them make that decision.

 Here is another issue:

-You don’t know your client’s most important reason for getting massage
+You may not know your client’s most important reason for getting a Thai Massage

-I have had many Thai Massage clients who clearly needed to talk about something that they could not express easily elsewhere.
+I have had many clients who clearly needed to talk about something that they could not express easily elsewhere.
 People tend to trust their therapists, doctors, and hairdressers with their stories.

-If you now say that it is none of your business to be a counselor or psychologist, you are right.
+If you now say that this is none of your business and that you are not a counselor or psychologist, you are right.

 But there is nothing wrong with being a good listener and showing empathy and a caring attitude.

 So what if a client talks through most of the session!
 It is their money, and if it makes them happy, who are we to tell them that they are wrong?
 We earn the same money if they talk or not.